-René Bautista is a senior research scientist in the Statistics and Methodology department at NORC.
+René Bautista is a principal research scientist in the Statistics and Methodology department at NORC.
 He is also the director and co-principal investigator of the General Social Survey (GSS), one of the most influential social science surveys monitoring societal change.
 His academic training in Survey Methodology and work on sources of measurement error in surveys provides him with a solid theoretical and scientific approach to conduct applied survey research.
 Bautista has substantial experience developing and implementing major surveys and conducting leading methodological.
 His research focuses on nonresponse, measurement error, interviewer effects, mixed modes, and data collection methods.

 During his tenure at NORC, Bautista has worked on program evaluations including the Census Integrated Communications Program Evaluation in 2010, commissioned by the U.S. Census Bureau, to evaluate the success of the communication campaign implemented prior to the Decennial Census.
 In particular, the evaluation utilized a mixed survey design (longitudinal and cross-sectional) and aimed to collect information among minority groups.
 In this project, Bautista advised on strategies to establish statistical significance of key survey estimates.
 He was responsible for conducting significance testing and multivariate analysis using complex variance estimation techniques.
 Also, he has participated in other studies commissioned to NORC, such as the evaluation of the Survey of Crime Victimization (SCV) conducted on behalf of the U.S. Bureau of Justice Statistics, where he conducted cognitive interviews and provided guidance on significance testing of experimental data.